-Dr. Yulia I. Shtareva, Psy.D. | Clinical Psychologist in Austin, TX & Nationwide Telehealth
+Dr. Yulia I. Shtareva, Psy.D. | Prov.
+Licensed Clinical Psychologist in Austin, TX

 My Approach

-I am trained (and integrate) in the following therapeutic approaches:
+I integrate the following therapeutic approaches:

-Relational & experiential psychodynamic therapy
+• Relational & experiential psychodynamic therapy (also known as AEDP)

-PACT couples therapy (Psychobiological Approach to Couple Therapy)
+• PACT couples therapy (Psychobiological Approach to Couple Therapy)

-IFS (Internal Family Systems) & Parts Work
+• IFS (Internal Family Systems) & Parts Work

-Why Relational-Experiential Therapy Works
+Why Relational-Experiential Therapy?

-Identify the root causes of anxiety, shame, addiction or self-sabotage
+• Identify the root causes of anxiety, shame, addiction, or self-sabotage

-Strengthen self-awareness, emotional regulation, and relational capacity
+• Strengthen self-awareness, emotional regulation, and capacity for relational ruptures and stressors

 Background & Research